zhwa/mlir-example/book/Chapter-01-Introduction.md

 **Pass 3: SCF to Control Flow**

-The next pass converts structured loops into unstructured control flow—basic blocks and branches.
-The `scf.for` operation becomes a header block (checks loop condition), a body block (executes loop iteration), and branch operations connecting them.
-This is a lowering from structured to unstructured control flow.
+The `SCF-to-CF` pass converts structured loops into unstructured control flow—basic blocks and branches.
+It transforms each `scf.for` operation into a header block (checks loop condition), a body block (executes loop iteration), and branch operations connecting them.
+This lowers from structured to unstructured control flow.

+Why this transformation?
 Structured control flow makes optimization easier because the compiler can reason about loop structure, invariants, and dependencies.
-But eventually we need unstructured control flow because that's what CPU's execute: conditional and unconditional branches.
-This pass makes the transition, converting loops into basic blocks connected by branches—the CF (Control Flow) dialect, which we'll see more of in Chapter 5.
+But CPUs ultimately execute conditional and unconditional branches, not high-level loop constructs.
+This pass bridges that gap, converting loops into the basic blocks and branches that the CF (Control Flow) dialect represents.
+We'll explore these control flow primitives in Chapter 5.

 **Pass 4: MemRef to LLVM**

-This pass is deceptively complex.
-It converts memref types to LLVM pointer types and transforms memory operations (`memref.load`, `memref.store`) into LLVM load and store instructions.
-For our fixed-size memrefs, this is straightforward: a `memref<8x32xf32>` becomes a pointer to float with some address arithmetic for indexing.
+This pass handles a deceptively complex task: converting memref types to LLVM pointer types and transforming memory operations (`memref.load`, `memref.store`) into LLVM load and store instructions.
+For our fixed-size memrefs, the transformation is straightforward: `memref<8x32xf32>` becomes a pointer to float with some address arithmetic for indexing.

 But there's hidden complexity that Chapter 2 will reveal.
 Memrefs can have dynamic dimensions (unknown until runtime), non-contiguous layouts (strided or transposed), and complex addressing schemes.
 The lowering pass handles all this by generating code that computes addresses from base pointers, offsets, and strides.
 For now, our fixed-size example avoids this complexity, but keep in mind that memref lowering can generate significant code for complex cases.